D. Dudley Bloom: Real estate and land development

 In 1970, he and his wife, Nancy, founded D. Dudley Bloom & Associates of Ardmore and, later, Wynnewood, Pennsylvania, and for the remainder of their careers, together marketed residential properties along Philadelphia's Main Line.

-Passing
+Death

 Early on the morning of August 20, 2015, D. Dudley Bloom died in his sleep, one month to the day short of his 93rd birthday, at Bryn Mawr (PA) Terrace Nursing and Rehabilitation Center, of chronic obstructive pulmonary disease and factors relating to diabetes mellitus.
 The following day, he was buried with full military honors at Roosevelt Memorial Park, Feasterville, Pennsylvania.